 Following graduation he joined the practice, bringing with him a passion for horses and cattle, developing large animal services.
 He has a special interest in lameness, dentistry, reproduction, sport horse medicine and herd health.

-Dr. Robinson also enjoys public speaking, is an avid bow hunter and has a passion for triathlon and is member of the 2019 Wattie Ink Hit Squad..
+Dr. Robinson also enjoys public speaking, is an avid bow hunter and has a passion for triathlon and is member of the 2020 Wattie Ink Hit Squad.
+Look for him around the Pendleton area as he trains for his upcoming races.
+Having qualified for US Age Group Nationals Olympic Triathlon, he is hoping to perform well enough to qualify for the Age Group World Championship to be held in Bermuda next year..